Data-Driven Analysis of AI in Medical Device Software in China: Trends of Deep Learning and Traditional AI Based on Regulatory Data: Results

+We examine descriptive trends across devices labeled as deep learning or traditional AI to identify any emerging differences in their regulatory pathways.
+These analyses are intended to generate hypotheses for future study rather than confirm causality.
 We reviewed each device in detail to label their underlying technology.
 Among the 43 AI-enabled medical devices (AIMD), we found that 32 utilize deep learning (DL), while 11 use traditional AI, as shown in Figure \ref{fig:deep}.

-Deep learning (DL) is applied across a variety of medical specialties, including respiratory imaging, orthopedics, neurology, and the combined fields of ophthalmology and endocrinology, as well as in cardiology, general surgery, and neurosurgery.
+While our study was not designed to formally test the relationship between algorithm type and regulatory classification, this trend may warrant further investigation.
+We found that deep learning (DL) is applied across a variety of medical specialties, including respiratory imaging, orthopedics, neurology, and the combined fields of ophthalmology and endocrinology, as well as in cardiology, general surgery, and neurosurgery.
 In contrast, fields such as gastroenterology, obstetrics and gynecology, and otolaryngology tend to rely more on traditional AI techniques.
-This distribution raises important questions about why certain AI technologies are adopted in specific medical specialties.
+This distribution raises important questions about why certain AI technologies are adopted in specific medical specialities.

 Medical imaging techniques vary by machine and medical application.
 CT provides detailed cross-sectional views of bones, tissues, and blood vessels\cite{van2024impact}.
 MRI captures multi-planar images without radiation, ideal for diagnosing brain, spine, and musculoskeletal conditions.
 Ultrasound, using sound waves, is suited for real-time imaging of soft tissues and is portable for bedside use.
 Endoscopy allows visualization of internal cavities, enabling real-time diagnostics and interventions.
 Optical imaging, like fundus photography and OCT, is essential in ophthalmology for diagnosing retinal conditions\cite{greco2023imaging}.